Stock Options and RSUs: What You Should Know

 Today, many compensation packages extend beyond the traditional mix of a regular paycheck and end-of-year cash bonus.
 Employees now often receive an equity stake in their employer, most typically through stock options or restricted stock units (RSUs).
 This supplemental compensation can be significant, but it also carries additional complications, unpredictability, and tax consequences.

 At Truepoint, we have worked with numerous clients, enrolled in dozens of equity award plans, and helped them optimize their plan to meet their specific long-term objectives.
-An equity award plan is one piece—albeit a very important piece—of a larger investment portfolio and long-term financial plan, including a tax strategy, and a financial advisor can help you align your company’s plan with your goals.
+An equity award plan is one piece—albeit a very important piece—of a larger investment portfolio and long-term financial plan.

 What Exactly Are Stock Options and RSUs?

-- Stock Options – A stock option gives you the right to buy a specific number of equity shares at a pre-determined price, known as the “strike” or “grant price.”
+A stock option gives you the right to buy a specific number of shares at a pre-determined price, known as the “strike” or “grant price.”
 Once your options vest, you can decide whether you’d like to buy the stock in question at the strike price.
-You only have a specified amount of time to exercise these options, but within that period, you can decide when to purchase shares.
+You only have a specified amount of time to exercise these options, but within the period after vesting, you can decide when to purchase shares.

-- Restricted Stock Units (RSUs) – RSUs represent an employer’s promise that you will receive a specific number of equity shares on a particular date.
+RSUs represent an employer’s promise that you will receive a specific number of shares on a particular date.
 When RSUs vest, you receive the number of shares promised.
 You then own those shares and can treat them like any other investment.

 Comparing Stock Options and RSUs

 There is no universal rule about whether stock options or RSUs are better.
-Both instruments carry specific risks that you should consider as you evaluate their pros and cons for you.
+Both instruments carry specific risks that you should consider as you evaluate their pros and cons.

 Valuation Risk

 Most employees especially want to know the upside potential for each type of award.
 Stock options are more sensitive to market fluctuations because their value depends on the company’s stock price.
-With options, you can strategize the timing of your purchase so that, when timed right, they can generate exponential rewards.
+With options, you can strategize the timing of your purchase.
 On the other hand, if the stock price falls below the exercise price, then your options have no real value.

 Alternatively, with RSUs, the risks of a declining share price are lower.
-RSUs will retain value as long as the employer’s stock retains value.
+RSUs will retain value if the employer’s stock retains value.
 As a result, RSUs are generally lower risk than options, but their upside potential is also less.

 Tax considerations

 Stock options and RSUs are also taxed differently.
-In the US, stock options typically trigger taxes upon exercise, and employees generally owe taxes on the difference between the market price and the exercise price.
-The type of stock option and the holding period affect the tax rate.
+In the US, stock options typically trigger taxes upon exercise, and employees owe taxes on the difference between the market price and the exercise price.
+The type of stock option, either a Non-Statutory Option or an Incentive Stock Option, will determine its tax treatment at exercise.
+Non-Statutory Options are far more common and are the type currently awarded by companies such as Procter & Gamble.

-Tax rules on equity awards vary from country to country and carry different implications for each individual.
-This summary is intended to help you understand some general tax implications to consider, but you should speak to a tax specialist to understand exactly how your equity award will affect your tax bill.
+Tax rules on equity awards vary from country to country and carry different implications for everyone.
+This summary is intended to help you understand general tax implications to consider, but you should speak to a tax specialist to understand exactly how your equity award will affect your tax bill.

 Investor engagement